Error claiming LinkedIn auto-generated / created company business page

 On LinkedIn: marketing & business page strategy for success

 LinkedIn is one of the most powerful social media platforms for businesses.
-It’s important to have a strong presence on Linkedin because it can help you connect with potential clients, grow your business and improve your reputation.
-We’ll help you build a strong LinkedIn profile by creating engaging content and groups that will get people talking about you and your business online!
+It’s important to have a strong presence on LinkedIn because it can help you connect with potential clients, grow your business and improve your reputation.

 1. Build a strong company profile